-In this article, we will see how to show or hide an Elementor section on a web page using a simple button click.
+In this article, we will see how to show or hide section in Elementor on a web page using a simple button click.

 That looks amazing, doesn’t it?
-Without using a single line of code, you can create layouts just like this.
+Without using a single line of code, you can create layouts just like this with a cool Elementor show hide section button.
 We will be using The Plus Addons for Elementor to create this feature – a powerful collection of 120+ extra widgets for Elementor.
-And we will be using the PRO widget called the Unfold Widget.
-(Get the Pro version here.)

 What Is a Read More Button, And How Is It Useful?

-Some popular use case for Read More buttons are:
+Some popular use cases for Read More buttons are:

-- By bloggers, to entice readers to continue reading
+- Bloggers, to entice readers to continue reading

 - Hide entire sections and show them on click